Where is the Best Place to Stay in Pago Pago and Tutuila?

 Ta'ū is the largest and most remote island in American Samoa, offering visitors a truly authentic South Seas experience far from the crowds.

-The island is home to three distinct villages: Faleasao and Ta'ū are located on the west coast where you'll find the main wharf and harbour facilities, while Fitiuta sits on the east coast near the island's small runway and serves as the location for the island's only accommodation option.
+The island is home to three distinct villages: Faleasao and Ta'ū are located on the west coast where you'll find the main wharf and harbour facilities, while Fitiuta sits on the east coast near the island's small runway and national park.

-From what we've experienced, Ta'ū provides an incredible opportunity to immerse yourself in traditional Samoan village life whilst exploring some of the most pristine rainforest and dramatic coastal scenery in the Pacific.
+From what we've experienced, Ta'ū provides an incredible opportunity to immerse yourself in traditional Samoan village life whilst exploring some of the most fascinating historical sites and dramatic coastal scenery in the Pacific.

 More About Staying on Ta'ū Island

 What's Ta'ū good for?
-Remote island adventure, pristine rainforest, traditional village culture and dramatic volcanic landscapes!
+Remote island adventure, historical sites, rugged coastline, traditional village culture and dramatic volcanic landscapes!

 What to do there?
-National Park of American Samoa hiking trails, Mount Lata summit trek, cultural workshops and activities, coastal walks and birdwatching - see the 10 Best Things to Do in the Manu'a Islands LINK#D010.
+Saua Trail, Tui Manu'a Graves, Faga Beach, Fagamalo Cove, Big Momma, Lua Ma'a Beach, Pu'a Vai Beach, Aufoto Cove, Laufuti Waterfall, cultural workshops and activities, birdwatching and more - see the 10 Best Things to Do in the Manu'a Islands LINK#D010.

 Where to eat?
-Local village stores and the accommodation's dining facilities - see The Food Guide to the Manu'a Islands LINK#D009.
+Local village stores for self-catering and homestay meals - see The Food Guide to the Manu'a Islands LINK#D009.

 For such a remote location, Ta'ū is lucky to have such well-developed lodging.
 Fitiuta Lodge not only has rooms to suit most styles of travellers, but the on-island experiences on offer are the icing on the cake.

-You'll have seven affordable "Matai Deluxe Rooms" to choose from in the Maluimauga Fale, or you can treat yourself to one of eight modern and luxurious "Oceanview Ali'i Suites" in the Maluatia Fale (both accommodate one to two guests).
+You'll have seven affordable "Matai Deluxe Rooms" to choose from in the Maluimauga Fale, with shared bathrooms, or you can treat yourself to one of eight modern and luxurious "Oceanview Ali'i Suites" in the Maluatia Fale (both accommodate one to two guests), each with an ensuite and access to a terrace with views of the runway and coast.
 There's also a two-bedroom standalone house with a full kitchen and living room that gives you complete independence.

-We love that all the essentials come free—air conditioning, high-speed WiFi and those stunning views of the surrounding villages and airport.
-The lodge takes care of your transfers too, providing complimentary airport and wharf pickups, plus they'll help coordinate alia boat transportation to and from Ofu.
+We love that all the essentials come free: air conditioning, high-speed WiFi and those stunning views of the surrounding villages and airport.
+The lodge takes care of your transfers too, providing complimentary airport and wharf pickups, plus they'll help coordinate alia boat day trips Ofu.

 Every morning starts with a continental breakfast, but here's something special we discovered—if you're staying in the Maluatia Fale and your visit falls on a Sunday, you'll get to witness an authentic umu cooking demonstration followed by a traditional to'ona'i meal (it's an experience you won't forget).